dchansel/wordpress-tips/README.md

 # wordpress-tips
-Various code to add in a new wordpress
+Various codes to add in a new wordpress